 But the initial investment is nowhere near enough to turn a profit.
 And as increasing numbers of consultants lost money, LuLaRoe developed a reputation for having the highest MLM failure rate among network marketing organizations.

-The company is currently facing lawsuits to the tune of hundreds of millions of dollars in damages from both suppliers and consultants.
+The company is currently facing lawsuits to the tune of hundreds of millions of dollars in damages from suppliers and consultants.

 9. 88% of Arbonne distributors in the UK made no network marketing income in 2018.